javier-bareno/crystal/README.md

 # Further documentation
 \exmples\ contains some examples of input (.in) and output (.xyz) files.
 Each input and output file name differs only in the extension.
-\images\ conatins some Jmol-generated images of clusters created with crytal
+\images\ conatins some Jmol-generated images of clusters created with crystal